We are a community group advocating for empowered birth.

 Our Collaborative Approach

-We collaborate constructively with the Illawarra and Shoalhaven Local Health District, the Minister of Health and NSW Health to amplify the voices of parents to achieve the best outcomes for mothers, fathers and partners and babies born.
-We work in alliances with other consumer organisations, academics, midwives and other allied health professionals.
+We are part of advisory groups and alliances.
+We constructively with the Illawarra and Shoalhaven Local Health District, the Minister of Health, and NSW Health to amplify the voices of parents and achieve the best outcomes for families.

 Our Initiatives